spacemeat/pyke/README.md

 ### Adding new build kinds

 Adding new build kinds is straightforward if you're just trying to customize the system build commands.
 There are currently three that depend on the build kind: `debug_level`; `optimization`; and `flags`.
 For POSIX tools, these correspond to the `-g{debug_level}`, `-O{optimization}`, and `{flags}` of any definition.
-If you wanted a custom kind called "smallest", imply provide the following overrides, with perhaps these values:
+If you wanted a custom kind called "smallest", simply provide the following overrides, with perhaps these values:

 ```
 'gnuclang_smallest_debug_level': '0',